-- To the extent that the training of new "emergency" employees is in process or about to begin when a lapse occurs, components should consider whether a short delay (for example, over the weekend) in the training will compromise emergency functions.
+- In order to ensure the proper execution of the Department's emergency functions, components may determine that the training of new employees in positions that have been designated as "emergency" is an excepted function. - To the extent that the training of new "emergency" employees is in process or about to begin when a lapse occurs, components should consider whether a short delay (for example, over the weekend) in the training will compromise emergency functions.
 If such a delay will not compromise emergency functions, components should consider keeping the employees at the training center but delaying the training itself, or not sending the employees to the training during the brief delay.
-If at any point the component determines that the delay in training might impact emergency functions, the training should resume. - New employees who are not in positions designated as "emergency" should not start work during the lapse and should not be trained. - In-service training of current employees, even those excepted from furlough, will be cancelled. - Training of state and local officers will be discontinued for the duration of the lapse in appropriations. - As a general rule, training for international law enforcement officers occurring in the United States will be cancelled.
+If at any point the component determines that the delay in training might impact emergency functions, the training should resume.

+- New employees who are not in positions designated as "emergency" should not start work during the lapse and should not be trained. - In-service training of current employees, even those excepted from furlough, will be cancelled. - Training of state and local officers will be discontinued for the duration of the lapse in appropriations. - As a general rule, training for international law enforcement officers occurring in the United States will be cancelled.
 However, with respect to training of international law enforcement officers abroad (such as the training of officers who will be working in a combat zone), components will use their judgment to determine whether such training needs to occur immediately in order to protect human life or property.
-If so, such training may continue.
+If so, such training may continue. - For those components who use the Federal Law Enforcement Training Center (FLETC) for training, shutdown and reengagement plans will be coordinated with the Department of Homeland Security and FLETC personnel.